yssource/crp/src/idioms/iterators.md

-Rust iterators resemble C++ [ranges](https://en.cppreference.com/w/cpp/ranges.html) in that they represent iterable sequence and can be manipulated similarly to how ranges can be using range views.
+Rust iterators resemble C++ [ranges](https://en.cppreference.com/w/cpp/ranges.html) in that they represent iterable sequence and can be manipulated similarly to using range views.
 Since C++ ranges are defined using iterators and ranges were only introduced in C++20, this chapter compares Rust iterators with both C++ iterators and with C++ ranges.

-Rust iterators are forward iterators, not [bidirecitonal or random access](#bidirectional-and-random-access-iterators).
+Rust iterators are forward iterators, not [bidirectional or random access](#bidirectional-and-random-access-iterators).
 The definition of the `Iterator` trait reflects this: all of its methods are based on a `next` method which returns either an `Option::Some` containing the next item in the iteration